Frequently Asked Questions

 What kind of clothing will I need to bring?

-The programme takes place during the English summer so it will normally be warm or hot for most of the time but do bring extra layers for the occasional cold rainy day, waterproof shoes and a waterproof hooded top for walking round country estates and a small umbrella!
+The English programme takes place during the English summer so it will normally be warm or hot for most of the time but do bring extra layers for the occasional cold rainy day, waterproof shoes and a waterproof hooded top for walking round country estates and a small umbrella!
+The Scottish programme takes place during the Scottish Spring so it will normally be very changeable so do bring extra layers for the cold rainy days, waterproof shoes and a waterproof hooded top for walking round country estates and a small umbrella!

 How will I wash my clothes during the programme?